 "Like all coaches, [Carlo Ancelotti] would like to have his squad as soon as possible.
 But I am in no hurry.
 And above all else, I do not want to send the signal to other clubs that I have to hurry."

-PSG, which finished as runner-up to Montpellier in the French championship last season, signed Alex and Italy international Thiago Motta during the January transfer window.
+PSG, who finished as runners-up to Montpellier in the French championship last season, signed Alex and Italy international Thiago Motta during the January transfer window.